microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-items.md

 The content component is used to add the bulk of the item that needs to be full text indexed.
 Examples include ticket description, parsed text from a file body, or a wiki page body.

 Content is one of the key fields influencing [relevance](./connecting-external-content-manage-schema.md#relevance) across Microsoft experiences.
-We support content of the type `text` and `HTML`.
+The content types `text` and `HTML` are supported.
 If your data source has binary files, you can parse them to text before adding them to Microsoft Graph.

 ![An example content component](./images/connectors-images/connecting-external-content-manage-items-2.png)

-Content cannot be directly added into a search result template, but you can use a generated result snippet which is a dynamically generated preview of the relevant sections within content.
+Content cannot be directly added into a search result template, but you can use a generated result snippet, which is a dynamically generated preview of the relevant sections within content.

 ![A screenshot of a search result template](./images/connectors-images/connecting-external-content-manage-items-3.svg)